 Students requesting to take an independent study course must first seek the approval of the instructor, advisor, and the Dean of the College or School.
 Final approval is required from the Office of the Provost.
 The student meets with the instructor individually and completes most of the course work through independent activities.
 A course that is being offered during a particular semester cannot normally be taken by independent study.
 Generally, a faculty member will not supervise more than six (6) semester hours of independent study concurrently.
 A directed study course may be offered when one or more students request a course which is not included in the curriculum of the University but which is appropriate to the mission and scope of the University.

 Course requirements for independent study are the same as the requirements and learning objectives of the course when it is taught in structured classes.
 Independent study is approved only for students of high ability (generally requiring a cumulative GPA of 3.0 or higher) and motivation, inasmuch as it requires more time, concentration, and initiative for successful completion.
 A course in which a student has previously earned a grade of “D” or “F” may not be repeated through independent study.
-Tuition for independent and directed studies is not included in normal tuition charges (see ).
+Tuition for independent and directed studies is not included in normal tuition charges (see Tuition & Fees ).
 Faculty, staff, and their dependents must pay the full amount of tuition charged for independent study or directed study courses.

 Grade Point Average